 Lately, you’ve been feeling fatigued and frustrated.
 Emotionally and physically.
 You’re wondering where the heck your energy and motivation went.

 Work feels like one big slog.
 You feel like you can’t meet the demands and deadlines.
-In fact, you dread even walking through the office doors.
-When you do get home, all you want to do is sit on the couch and veg out.
+All you want to do is sit on the couch and veg out.

 Experts define burnout in different ways and note different causes.
 So what might tip you over the edge at work may differ from what pushes someone else into emotional and physical exhaustion.
 This is why it’s important to reflect on the root of your burnout.

 For instance, The World Health Organization calls burnout a “syndrome,” and defines it as “feelings of energy depletion or exhaustion; increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job; and reduced professional efficacy.”